Bjerring/Bjerring.github.io/_posts/2019-11-17-Fractional-Portfolio-Optimization.markdown

 where $$x_i$$ is the fraction to be invested in each asset, and $$\mu_i$$ and $$\mu_i^b$$ is the expected return of each asset and a benchmark, respectively. $$\xi^{\alpha}$$ is the Value at Risk, $$\y_s^{+}$$ is an auxilirary variable, and $$scen_{i,s}$$ is the scenarios.

 If we use the efficient frontier and compute the optimal fractional portfolio with a benchmark of 0% return, we can observe that that it lies very much to the left on the risk scale.
-The portfolio consists of 82% bonds, 15% S&P500 and 3% Small Cap, hence, it is a very risk averse portfolio.
+The portfolio consists of 82% bonds, 15% S&P500 and 3% Small Cap, so it is a very risk-averse portfolio.

 ![CVAR](/assets/images/fractional/efficient_frontier.png)